Todd-L-Miller/a-paladin-tutorial/a-paladin-narrative.md

 He mistakes your intention and signals a general advance.
 "Anderson and company will seal the gates behind us and hold there" -- in the tunnel between the two sets of gates -- "until relieved."
-An order oft given to sentries, and of no particular import when so, but grim when given to a garrison and desperate when given to a squad of novices under any circumstance.
+An order oft given to sentries -- including you when you've had the duty -- and of no particular import when so, but grim when given to a garrison and desperate when given to a squad of novices under any circumstance.
 Badsmith reads these thoughts in your face.
 "The principal *is* on his way, and there are not enough bodies in this crypt to stop the Order in its full array, should it come to that.
 But if we don't have to collapse both ramps..."

 He trails off, but you've heard the stories, retold from class to class in the barracks, and seen the shovels in the armory, terrible misshappen things, razor sharp on one side and coming to a maul on the other.
 Even if no squire survived their relief... you shuddered.
-There were deadlier fights, you've been told -- imagine fighting corpses ignited in a crematorium but animated before they burned, the flames themselves the curse of undeath but spreading like any other fire -- but none more horrible.
+There were deadlier fights, you've been told -- imagine fighting corpses ignited in a crematorium but reanimated before they burned, the flames themselves the curse of undeath but spreading like any other fire -- but none more horrible.